 The environmental reports search returns data within 24 hours.
 Our environmental professionals (EP) read through this data and write a one-page cover letter letting you know if what we found on the search is concerning.
 You can include this data with your files on the property and sleep a little easier knowing you didn’t just purchase an environmental liability.

-Reasons an Environmental Screen might be the right choice for you.
+Reasons a Desktop Environmental Report might be the right choice for you.

 - Too New – When a subject property is very new and especially if the new property is built in former agricultural land or otherwise fallow land, it might be a good candidate for an enviroscreen.
 The younger a property the more likely it was built to code and addressed any onsite issues as the building was going in.
 Vacant land that was former agriculture is typically low risk.